Metaform/dcsa/content/en/requirements/dataplane.server_requirements.md

   dataspace participant, not an internal user.
 A tenant (a company) may have multiple participants, and each participant may operate multiple data plane servers.

+> Why: to reduce the risk of privilege escalation and denial of service due to misconfiguration and to enforce the
+> separation of duties.

 See also the [non-functional requirements](#14-non-functional-requirements) section of this document.

 ### 1.3.3 Dataplane Signaling API